absolomb/absolomb.github.io/_posts/2018-04-10-Linux-x86-TCP-Bind-Shell.md

 mov cl, 0x2
 ```

 Now comes the actual loop.
 We'll be using the JNS instruction which basically means continue to jump to the start of the loop until the signed flag is set.
-We'll be decrementing our counter register each time, and once -1 is returned the signed flag will get set and break the loop.
+We'll be decrementing our counter register each time, and once -1 gets set in ECX, the signed flag will be set and break the loop.

 We'll also need the dup2() system call number.
 Which we can find in `/usr/include/i386-linux-gnu/asm/unistd_32.h` as 63.
 Converted to hex that gives us 0x3f.